 - Firstly, we make an identical set of boxes with one switch inside each.

-- Secondly, we move those boxes far apart so that they cannot influence each other by the time they are opened, even if they exchange photons running at the speed of light.
+- Secondly, we move those boxes far apart so that they cannot influence each other when opened, even if they exchange photons running at the speed of light.

-- Finally, we run a measurement on each box.
+- Finally, we ran a measurement on each box.

 The result is as follows: The two boxes (or quantum systems) are said to be entangled if the outcome of the measurements is perfectly correlated.

-For example, if we measure the first qubit and find it to be ON, we will notice that the second qubit will always yield OFF.
+For example, if we measure the first qubit and find it ON, we will notice that the second qubit will always yield OFF.

-Einstein was not happy with this phenomenon and referred to it as “spooky action on a distance“ since it seems to violate the Special Theory of Relativity, but experiments have now unequivocally confirmed it.
+Einstein was unhappy with this phenomenon and referred to it as “spooky action on a distance” since it seemed to violate the Special Theory of Relativity.
+However, experiments have now unequivocally confirmed it.

 3.5 Classical Gates